-Table 7-2 Configuring the Response Queue
+Table 8-2 Configuring the Response Queue

 Property Description Response Queue Enabled Flag that specifies whether the response queue is enabled.
 By default, the response queue is disabled.
 The response queue name is defined by the logical store enabled at this level.
 When using a WebLogic Server persistent store as the physical store for a logical store, the names of the request and response buffering queues are taken from the logical store configuration and not the buffering configuration.
-Note : This property is ignored if Persistence strategy is set to IN_MEMORY.
 Response Queue Connection Factory JNDI Name JNDI name of the connection factory to use for response message buffering.
 This value defaults to the default JMS connection factory defined by the server.
-Response Queue Transaction Enabled Flag that specifies whether transactions should be used when storing and retrieving messages from the response buffering queue.
-This flag defaults to false.
+Response Queue Transaction Enabled

-7.2.3 Configuring Message Retry Count and Delay
+8.2.3 Configuring Message Retry Count and Delay